ameerkat/drupal-content-reservation/readme.markdown

 execute update_fc_jquery_fname(); somehow.

 ## todo list
-* Make admin page with list of content for opt-in enable
+* Make admin page with list of content for whitelist enable
 * Human readable time on the conflict resolution message
 * Hook into views and panels, and possible provide block for calendar
-* Pull the default colors from a system wide variable
+* Pull the default colors from a system wide variable/admin setting
-* Throw a serialized error on invalid query
+* Throw a serialized json error on invalid query
-* Change url scheme to work off of get params instead of url slugs for JSON
+* Change url scheme to work off of get params instead of url slugs for json queries
-* Consider making a separate database table as these may get large
+* Consider making a separate database table for content calendar colors as these may get large
-* Append content_reservation_ to the beginning of these so as not to conflict
+* Append content_reservation_ to the beginning of all functions
-* Add a main page that lists all content type and map it to a url via hook_menu
+* Add a main page that lists all content type and map it to a url
-* Make the events editable with proper permissions
-* Make exclusion an array of ids
+* Make exclusion an array of ids vs singular id in the conflict lookup